-Analysing water consumption and developing water-efficiency benchmarks allows health services to measure how well they are managing their water consumption.
+Analysing water usage and developing water-efficiency benchmarks allows health services to measure how well they are managing their water consumption.

-Figure W1: Victorian public hospitals water consumption in megalitres 2005- 2017
+Figure W1: Victorian public hospitals water consumption in kilolitres 2005- 2020

 Bed-days and separations are used as measures of hospital activity.

-Occupied bed-days (also known as patient days) is a calculation of the number of days or part days for all patients who were admitted for an episode of care and who underwent separation.
+Occupied bed-days (also known as in-patient days) are the number of days of a patients hospital stays.
 Bed-days, in this instance, exclude residential aged care bed-days.

 A separation is defined as ‘the formal process by which a hospital records the completion of an episode of treatment and/or care for an admitted patient’.